 Devices and Internet

 As of Wednesday, March 18, every household should be equipped with at least one device and have internet access.
-For the students who need the devices and internet, we will be dropping them off during our food bus runs and also available to pick them up at the high school or Arkell Library parking lot from 8 am – 9 am on Wednesday and Thursday.
+For the students who need the devices and internet, we will be dropping them off during our food bus runs and also available to pick them up at the high school or Arkell Library parking lot from 8 am – 9 am.

 Spectrum is also giving free access to the internet for 60 days.
 Please contact them at 1-844-488-8395.
 Just as a note, this is free for only 60 days and you will have to cancel the service prior to that date or you will be charged.

 If a household does not have a device or internet please call the respective school for information.
 We will not be able to help with slow or intermittent internet service at your home.
 If you are having a technical difficulty with the device please email email@example.com.

 If you are having issues or problems with technology and cannot connect to the internet, google classroom or google meets, please fill out the following form: https://www.

 If your child or your family needs guidance and/or assistance accessing resources, please feel free to contact your child’s counselor or our district via email.
 Please be sure to provide your child’s name and specific concerns as well as the best way for the counselor to reach you and your child.

 East Hill Elementary and Middle School: Sherri Buteau, School Counselor firstname.lastname@example.org